 When you have finished the template, you are ready to define the function.
 Given that the function body already contains a schematic cond expression, it is natural to start from the various cond lines.
 For each cond line, you may assume that the input parameter meets the condition and you exploit the corresponding test cases.
 To formulate the corresponding result expression, you write down the computation for this example as an expression that involves the function parameter.
 Ignore all other possible kinds of input data when you work on one line; the other cond clauses take care of those.

-Finally, you run the tests and make sure that the tests cover all cond clauses.
+Finally, run the tests and ensure that they cover all cond clauses.

 What do you do when one of your test cases fails?
 Review at the end of Designing Functions concerning test failures.